sholtomaud/robo/README.md

 #### REPORT
 Will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.

+# Debugging

+Run `npm run debug`, to run in debugging mode.